 As the poorest country in Western Europe, Portugal is quite affordable by the standards of the region.
-It’s perhaps marginally cheaper overall than neighbouring Spain and much cheaper when compared to the cost of travel in France.
+It’s perhaps marginally cheaper overall than neighbouring Spain and much cheaper when compared to a typical France backpacking budget.

 Getting around Portugal doesn’t cost much with good bus and train connections and a logical North-to-South or South-to-North approach due to the shape of the country.
-Budget accommodation is cheap and plentiful in most of the country’s most appealing destinations and eating and drinking is also great value by the standards of Western Europe.
+Budget accommodation is cheap and plentiful in most of the country’s most appealing destinations and eating and drinking is also great value by the standards of the region.

-Therefore a shoestring Portugal backpacking budget of around 40 Euros per day is very possible.
-There is some regional variation with Lisbon and the more touristy places in the popular Algarve a fraction more expensive.
-However if you’re savvy you can still find great value for money in the capital and by skipping the resorts and heading to somewhere like Lagos which has a big backpacker vibe, you can do likewise in the South.
+Therefore a Portugal backpacking budget of around 45 Euros per day is very possible and you may be able to get by on less if you’re an experienced shoestring traveler.
+There is some regional variation with Lisbon and some of the more upmarket touristy places in the popular Algarve a fraction more expensive.
+However if you’re savvy you can still find great value for money in the capital and there are places like Lagos in the South which have a big backpacker vibe and good options for budget accommodation.

 More Comfortable Portugal Backpacking Budget

-Increasing your budget gives you a bit of room to go out partying regularly but you can still do a lot of that on the previous budget.
-It will also allow you to visit the beautiful island of Madeira although the more distant Azores may still be a bit out of budget.
-Alternatively instead of wasting your money on nights out, you could use the budget to perhaps hire a car (if you’re travelling with friends) and that’s a nice idea in order to reach the more remote beaches in the South and quieter, more traditional Portuguese villages.
+This kind of budget will also allow you to visit the beautiful island of Madeira although the more distant Azores may still be a bit out of budget.
+Alternatively, you could perhaps use the extra money to hire a car (if you’re travelling with friends) and that’s a nice idea in order to reach the more remote beaches in the South and quieter, more traditional Portuguese villages.

 Currency – Euros